 Below is a snippet of a product marketing internship opening on Indeed, along with the attributes and responsibilities expected from the intern:

-Some basic attributes expected from the intern for product marketing tasks are:
+Some essential attributes expected from the intern for product marketing tasks are:

 - Problem-solving skills.